enonic/old-xp-doc/doc/reference/ssjs/require.rst

 require
 =======

-This function will load a javascript and return the exports as object.
+This function will load a JavaScript and return the exports as object.
 The function implements parts of the `CommonJS Modules Specification`_.

 .. js:function:: require(path)

   :param string path: Path to the javascript to load.
-  :returns: The loaded javascript object exports.
+  :returns: The loaded JavaScript object exports.

 Examples: